 Welcome to Adoptionplus

-Adoptionplus is a small friendly adoption agency in London and Milton Keynes which understands that adoption is about creating warm and loving families for children who need them.
+Adoptionplus is a small, friendly adoption agency in London and Milton Keynes which understands that adoption is about creating warm and loving families for children who need them.
 We recognise that fun and joy are an important part of family life.

 Our adoption service is free of charge to our families and open to people of different ages, sexual orientations, religions and ethnicities.
 There are currently children in the UK waiting for a family; so even if you are just thinking about adopting a child in London or Milton Keynes, we'd be happy to have a chat with you.

 What you can expect from our adoption services: